Premier Fly-in Lake Trout and Northern Pike Fishing.

 In 2013, Harold Wagner put on a fishing clinic during his stay at the Lodge.
 Harold’s top 3 tipped the scale at 20 lbs., 28 lbs. and a Trophy in excess of 30 lbs.
 This despite some nasty weather and a “Rookie Netter” that nearly botched landing 2 of Harold’s 3 big Lakers.
 Luckily, things ended well and Harold didn’t have to throw me overboard!

 On June 18, 2012, it was just another day on Rutledge Lake.
 The weather was good, the company was great, and the fishing was fantastic.
 The fishing got even better when Rob Day from Edmonton landed and released after a 15 minute scrap, a nice laker weighing approx. 25 lb.
-Once back in camp, there was some needling going on (Part of the fun, if your the lucky one)!
+Once back in camp, there was some needling going on (Part of the fun, if you’re the lucky one)!
 The rest of the guys thought Rob might very well have the “MONEY” Laker on our first full day of fishing.

 The next morning, we loaded up our gear and set out to beat the previous days catch.
 Ten minutes later Dean DesRoches from Edmonton hooked a trophy laker in the 25 lb. range.
 After landing this beauty and getting some pics, Dean released the laker back into the water.
-A little more than an hour later, Dean was reeling in an even bigger laker, close to 30 lbs!
+A little more than an hour later, Dean was reeling in an even bigger laker in excess of 30 lbs!
 This lunker was also released.
 Before the trip was over, we had caught 7 between 20 – 30 lbs. five were caught within a stones throw of camp.
 Dean’s 30 lber turned out to be the “MONEY” catch of the trip.
 Although I don’t remember anyone actually paying Dean!

 The Auroral Oval is a giant ribbon of energy 124 miles (200 km) in diameter and 124 to 186 miles (200 to 300 km) high.
 It encircles the magnetic north pole and creates a corona of light known as the Aurora Borealis.